Dog Island Kahlua N Cream 1*M

 I absolutely love this girl.
-Kahlua is about as sweet as they come.
+Kahlua is about as sassy as they come.
 Always preferring to hang out with us for some scratches while everyone else fights over feed.
-While wanting to be a lap goat she knows that crawling into your lap and nibbling on you is a no-no. She will just politely stick her head under your arm when you’re sitting down to remind you that she’s there.
+She will forcibly stick her head under your arm when you’re sitting down to remind you that she’s there and requiring scratches.

 She looks very similar to her sire’s dam, Raven, when she was Kahlua’s age.
 I’ve admired not only Raven, but Clark’s maternal half brother, Guy Noir who has sired many champion daughters.
 Clark’s sire, Harvest Moon is also producing very nice finished champions.
 Harvey’s dam, Castle Rock Once Ina Blue Moon earned a Top Ten award in the one-day milk test.
 I hope that some of these amazing traits exhibit themselves in Kahlua.

 Kahlua’s dam, Foggy River Farm Bailey’s OnIce was a first freshener, but she did have wonderful udder texture, open orifices, and a strong MSL.
 If hay quality was better (the extreme drought really effected quality this past year) and if Bailey wasn’t such a picky eater I’m sure her production would have been an improvement over her dam, Castle Rock Sedona.
 Bailey’s sire, Gobi was out of Lost Valley TB Infinity who earned her milk star as a first freshener, is a finished champion and has been awarded the Superior Genetics designation from ADGA.